ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 Name and/or email of the publisher  to include in the COUNTER reports, following the form `name`, `<email>` or `name<email>`.
 (By default :`platform42`, without email)

 ### Geoip ###
 Listing of the geolocation informations to be added to the results.
-Bu default `geoip-longitude, geoip-latitude, geoip-country`. `all` can be used to include every fiel available, or `none` to deactivate geolocation altogether. [(More information)](./geolocalisation.html)
+By default `geoip-longitude, geoip-latitude, geoip-country`. `all` can be used to include every fiel available, or `none` to deactivate geolocation altogether. [(More information)](./geolocalisation.html)

 ### ezPAARSE-Job-Notifications ###
-Listing of notifications to send when treatment is done, written as `action<cible>` et separated by commas.
-Currently available : `mail<adresse>`
+Listing of notifications to send when treatment is done, written as `action<cible>` and separated by commas.
+Currently available : `mail<adress>`

 ### ezPAARSE-Enrich ###
 Set to `false` to deactivate data enrichment (geoip and knowledge bases).
 Any other value will leave the data enrichment active.